 Regulatory Risk.
-Infrastructure companies (including utilities) are subject to regulation by governmental authorities in various jurisdictions and may be adversely affected by the imposition of special tariffs and changes in tax laws, regulatory policies and accounting standards.
+Water companies are subject to extensive regulation by governmental authorities in various jurisdictions and may be adversely impacted by the imposition of special tariffs and tax laws, accounting standards, and regulatory policies, which could subject water companies to increased compliance costs, fines, and other sanctions for inability to meet the regulatory compliance.